aloobun/tokenadapt/README.md

 ### Optional Arguments & Heuristic Control

--   `--embedding_model_path` (default: `nomic-ai/nomic-embed-text-v1.5`): External model used to generate embeddings for heuristic calculations (both local and global).
+-   `--embedding_model_path` (default: `nomic-ai/nomic-embed-text-v2-moe`): External model used to generate embeddings for heuristic calculations (both local and global).
--   `--temperature` (default: 0.1): Controls the sharpness of the softmax weighting in heuristics (0.01-1.0).
+-   `--temperature` (default: 0.3): Controls the sharpness of the softmax weighting in heuristics (0.0 - 5.0).
 Lower values yield more distinct weights, higher values produce flatter weights.
--   `--top_k` (default: 2): Number of nearest neighbors (K) to consider for the global K-NN heuristic.
+-   `--top_k` (default: 3): Number of nearest neighbors (K) to consider for the global heuristic.
--   `--weight` (default: 0.3): Weight assigned to the global K-NN heuristic result (0.0-1.0).
+-   `--weight` (default: 0.3): Weight assigned to the global K-NN heuristic result (0.0 - 1.0).
 The local subword heuristic receives a weight of `(1 - weight)`.
 A weight of 0.0 disables K-NN, 1.0 disables the subword heuristic.
+-   `--threshold` (default: 0.6): Cosine similarity threshold (0.0 - 1.0).
+    *   **Global Heuristic:** Only neighbors with similarity >= threshold contribute to the weighted average.
+    *   **Local Heuristic:** The similarity component (`sim_weight`) is only considered for subtokens with similarity >= threshold.
 -   `--batch_size` (default: 16): Batch size for extracting embeddings with the external model.
 -   `--multiple_of` (default: 128): Pad vocabulary size to a multiple of this value for potential throughput improvement.
 -   `--dtype` (default: "fp32"): Data type for model loading and processing (`bf16`, `fp16`, `fp32`).
 Affects memory usage and computation speed.